 I would like to congratulate and thanks all nurses everywhere on what you achieve on a daily basis.
-The difference you make should not go unrecognisedThe Duchess of Cambridge
+The difference you make should not go unrecognisedThe Princess of Wales

 First of all, I would like to say how pleased and honoured I am to be here today, at St Thomas’s Hospital, to launch 'Nursing Now' to help promote the vital work of nurses around the world.